warisdgk/Android-MVVM-Test-App/README.md

 As mentioned above, MVVM is the architecture that suits well for any kind & level of Android applications, there are alot of support libraries from jetpack that work well especially in context of MVVM.

+Single Activity and multiple fragments and also with use of **Navigation** library makes is super easy to pass data along and do the fragment transations.

-MVVM stands on the below mentioned principles
+MVVM stands on the below mentioned principles:
 * Separation of concerns
 * Model should drive the UI
 * Assign one data source to be the Single source of truth
 * Persist Data to avoid wasting network resources
 * Layered architecture for testable Units

 ## Libraries Used